 Rita also had a painful ear infection upon rescue.
 She was having trouble standing on her hind legs.
 She was taken to a neurologist where it was determined she had a genetic spinal disc problem.
 She was being used for breeding.

 After the rescuer visited the facility in person, it was clear how deceptive the breeder’s website ad is.
 The website talks about 100 acres of land, implying the dogs have use of it for exercise and play.
 The fact is, this breeder uses small barn like buildings to house their dogs.
 These small building are where they spend their entire lives.
 The dogs never feel the 100 acres of land under their feet, instead their paws rest on wire bottomed cages.
 The four rescued breeding dogs in this true story had been denied vet care for years and all four were living and breeding with painful medical conditions.
 A far cry from the loving home portrayed on the website.
 Unfortunately, this is the norm not the exception.
 The internet is full of deceptive puppy mills.
 The only way to insure you are not supporting the cruel puppy mill industry is by doing your homework.
-If the breeder does not want to show you where your potential puppy lives, and does not let you meet the parents, chances are… you’re dealing with a puppy mill.
+If the breeder does not want to show you where your potential puppy lives, and does not let you meet the mother dog, chances are… you’re dealing with a puppy mill.

 Fortunately, all four dogs in this true story were vetted and rehabilitated.
 They have all been adopted into loving homes where they are now treated like queens!